Douglas Busk

 Douglas Laird Busk (1906–1990) was a British diplomat, mountaineer and geographer.

 Personal life

-Busk was born in London on 15 July 1906, the son of John Laird Busk (a descendent of Wadsworth Busk) and Eleanor Joy (daughter of Charles A. Joy).
+Busk was born in London on 15 July 1906, the elder son of John Laird Busk (a descendent of Wadsworth Busk) and Eleanor Joy (daughter of Charles A. Joy).
 The family settled in Westerham, Kent in 1917.
 His father died in 1922 when he was a teenager.
+In the same year Francis Younghusband, the former Asian adventurer and political officer, moved to Westerham with his family; Younghusband's daughter Eileen soon developed a friendship with Busk's mother.